lingeringcode/askcomm/docs/index.rst

 Overview
 ========

-A set of search patterns that query a corpus of event-based and community-detected tweets, but it could be modified to query most social-network (node-edge) data.
+A set of search patterns that query a corpus of event-based and community-detected social network (node-edge) data.
 The queries are great for content produced within the detected-community subgraph data.

 It assumes you have: